Bora Laskin: Legal career

 Despite his superior academic record, Laskin, who was Jewish, was unable to find work at any law firm of note, because of the anti-Semitism that pervaded the English-Canadian legal profession at the time.
 As a result, his first job after graduating was writing headnotes (i.e., article synopses) for the Canadian Abridgement, a legal research tool.

 In order to be called to the bar, it was required that he serve articles with a lawyer who was already a member of the bar.
 He had trouble finding a lawyer who would serve as his principal, because non-Jewish lawyers would not accept Jewish students.
 Through connections, he eventually found a young Jewish lawyer, Sam Gotfrid, who was willing to sign as his principal, but Gotfrid was himself only just starting out and could not provide Laskin with any work or salary.
 A year into his articles, Laskin found a non-Jewish lawyer, W.C.
 Davidson, who was willing to take him as an articling student, and he finished his articles with Davidson.
 In later years, Laskin would say that he articled with Davidson, not mentioning his initial start with Gotfrid.

 Ultimately, Laskin decided to pursue his career in academia.
-From 1940 to 1965 he taught at the University of Toronto (except for the period 1945–1949, when he taught at Osgoode Hall Law School).
+In 1940, he was hired by the University of Toronto (the post had initially been offered to John Kenneth Macalister, who turned it down in favour of serving in the military).
+Laskin taught at the University of Toronto until 1965 (except for the period 1945–1949, when he taught at Osgoode Hall Law School).
 For 23 years he was an associate editor of Dominion Law Reports and Canadian Criminal Cases.
 He also wrote Canadian Constitutional Law and other legal texts.
 His interests were in labour law, constitutional law, and human rights.
 He was a founding member of the Canadian Civil Liberties Association.